mi-hol/openmediavault-docs/installation/index.rst

 	- Check if your hardware is supported on the system :doc:`requirements page </prerequisites>`.
 	- `Download <https://sourceforge.net/projects/openmediavault/files/>`_ an
-	  installation image file for your system. |omv| provides ISO installers for x86 architecture and an automated installation script for ARM devices.
+	  installation image file for your system. |omv| provides an ISO installer for x86 architecture and an automated installation script for all platforms including ARM devices.
 	- Disconnect all disk devices except the one for the system drive.
 This way you avoid an accidental install on a storage drive (which will be configured after installation anyway).